top of page

 Bangalore’s recycling ecosystem is strong, but the best waste is the waste you never create.

-• Carry cloth bags everywhere
+• Carry cloth bags everywhere.

-• Buy groceries in bulk at zero waste stores
+• Buy groceries in bulk at zero waste stores.

-• Choose fresh produce over packaged
+• Choose fresh produce over packaged items.

-• Avoid impulse buying
+• Avoid impulse buying.

-• Stop accepting freebies you’ll never use
+• Stop accepting freebies you’ll never use.

 Step 3: Reuse Creatively